-Of course, if this little room is doing double duty and providing the hair and makeup function as well, the lighting needs to take that into account.
+Of course, if this little room is doing double duty and providing the hair and makeup function as well, (the powder room) the lighting needs to take that into account.
 So, light from the mirror for the critical tasks in the room – makeup, hair styling, facial hair management – and job done.
 You only need light where you need to see.

 The smallest room in the house doesn’t have to be bland, there is so much design potential – and as we recently discovered – you can do a lot with a run down room with a bit of paint and imagination and change your day – every day – at least twice!

-All photos sourced from Pinterest and one from the MINT Lighting folder
+All photos sourced from Pinterest